InFog/evaldojunior.com/_posts/2014-08-22-autoload-php-english.md

 ---
 layout: post
-title: How does the PHP autoload works?
+title: How does the PHP autoload work?
 categories:
 - PHP
 - Development